zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/intro/apply-interactions/apply-interactions.md

 ## Introduction

-This lab walks you through configuring interactions for map layers in Spatial Studio.
+This lab walks you through configuring interactivity for map layers in Spatial Studio.
+Interactivity refers to the behavior when you click or hover on item in a map.
+Spatial Studio allows you to control this behavior for each lasyer in a map.

-descr ...

 Estimated Lab Time: xx minutes